Dikachi-official/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-Python - Almost a circle
+<h2>Python - Almost a circle</h2>
-Circle
+<h4>Circle</h4>

-In this project, I encapsulated skills in Python object-oriented programming by coding three connected classes to represent rectangles and squares.
-I wrote my own test suite using the unittest module to test all functionality for each class.
+<p>In this project, I encapsulated skills in Python object-oriented programming by coding three connected classes to represent rectangles and squares.
+I wrote my own test suite using the unittest module to test all functionality for each class.</p>

-The three classes involved utilizing the following Python tools:
+<h5>The three classes involved utilizing the following Python tools:</h5>

 Import
 Exceptions